 Starting production requires multiple specific licenses and approvals.
 Key ones include:

 Manufacturing License: A drug manufacturing license (also called a pharmaceutical manufacturing authorization) is mandatory.
 For example, in the US, you must register your facility with the FDA within five days of starting operations and list all drug products.
 In India, a manufacturer must obtain a Drug License (Form 25/28) from the CDSCO after obtaining a state-level factory license.
-In the EU, companies need a Manufacturing and Importation Authorization (MIA) from the national medicines regulator (e.g., MHRA in the UK, ANSM in France).
+Manufacturing and Importation Authorization (MIA) is needed from the national medicines regulator (MHRA for the UK and ANSM for France) for France.
 These licenses certify that your site and processes meet GMP standards.

-GMP/Quality Certification: While GMP compliance is required for licensing, many regulators or customers may also require a formal GMP Certificate.
+While compliance is needed for licensing, many regulators or customers may also require a formal GMP Certificate.
 WHO prequalification or certificate programs exist for export.
 Additionally, obtaining ISO quality certifications (e.g., ISO 9001 for QMS, ISO 13485 if making medical devices) can enhance credibility and marketability.

-Specialized Licenses: If producing certain categories, additional approvals are needed.
-For example, controlled substances require a license from the DEA (US) or equivalent drug control authority.
-Vaccines or blood products need special biological product licenses (FDA BLA, EMA centralized authorizations).
-Ayurvedic or herbal medicines may require separate licenses under traditional medicine laws.
+If producing certain categories, additional approvals are required.
+Controlled substances require a license from the DEA (US) or the relevant drug control authority.
+Special biological product licenses (FDA BLA and EMA centralized authorizations) are required for vaccines or blood products.
+Separate licenses may be needed under traditional medicine laws for Ayurvedic or herbal medicines.

-Environmental Permits: Licenses for effluent treatment, air emissions, and hazardous waste handling must be secured from environmental agencies.
+These include effluent treatment, air emissions, and handling of hazardous wastes, which must be secured from environmental agencies.

-Other Compliance: Registration for goods and services tax (GST/VAT), import-export codes, and local business permits are also required.
+In addition, registration for Goods and Services Tax (GST/VAT), import-export codes, and local business permits are mandatory.

 Table: Key Regulatory Licenses and Issuing Authorities: